 - three recommendation letters from high school; and

 The Certificate of Finance form must be completed in full and submitted with the Common Application.

 Please note that all materials listed above must be submitted directly to the Office of Admissions located in Payson Hall, Canton, New York.
 The deadline to apply for admission and consideration of the Kenya scholarship is February 1st.
 Applications received after the February 1st deadline will not be considered for the scholarship.

-For further information on this program, please contact the Director of International Admissions, Musa Khalidi, via email.
+For further information on this program, please contact the Executive Director of International Admissions, Musa Khalidi, via email.